IgorMarques/sickbay/README.md

 The app is also easily deployable on heroku on any other service of your preference.

+One app that uses Sickbay for healthchecking is The Nurse [click here for more info](https://github.com/IgorMarques/The-Nurse).

 ## Live App

 You can check the app at https://sickbay.herokuapp.com